CBT for First Responders

 What Is CBT?

-Cognitive-behavioral therapy (CBT) is a treatment method that helps people recover from a range of emotional health challenges.
-CBT helps people learn to recognize their emotional triggers and understand the impact of their experiences on their thoughts, feelings and behaviors.
+Cognitive-behavioral therapy (CBT) is a treatment that helps people recover from a range of emotional health challenges.
+CBT helps veterans learn to recognize their emotional triggers and understand the impact of their experiences on their thoughts, feelings and behaviors.

 - PTSD